 The owners are very passionate and it is impressive how they set up their business.
 Especially in terms of marketing, they have done completely differently from the competence and that has paid off.
 A must for wine lovers!
 Make a reservation first, because it is a small-scale indoor activity.
 The village of Sayalonga is itself also part of the official ‘Routa del Sol & Vino‘.

-Of course you can find in Andalusia many more wine and sherry bodegas that organize indoor tours.
+Surely you can find in Andalusia many more wine and sherry bodegas that organize indoor tours.

 Performance in local theater or Centro Cultural

 There is a wide variety of cultural programming in the local theaters, also known as Centro Cultural.
 These centers are heavily subsidized, so the offer is ample and entrance prices are low.
-The offer consists a lot of dance and music, often also flamenco.
+The offer consists of a lot of dance and music, often also flamenco.
 You do not need to speak Spanish for that.

 However, take into account the limited opening hours of the cash registers and poorly maintained websites.
 It is best to even drop by between 10 and 2 in the morning and buy the ticket right away.
 This is usually also cheaper.
 The performances normally start at 9:00 PM (including those for children…).